rifaterdemsahin/PrometheusAsDataSource/00_realJob.md

 2. **Prometheus Deployment:**
    - Prometheus Helm repository is added and updated.
    - Prometheus is installed using Helm in the `monitoring` namespace.
-   - Prometheus service is exposed and accessible via `http://localhost:9090`.

 3. **Grafana Deployment:**
    - Grafana Helm repository is added and updated.
    - Grafana is installed using Helm in the `monitoring` namespace.
-   - Grafana service is exposed and accessible via `http://localhost:3000`.

 4. **Data Source Configuration:**
    - Prometheus is added as a data source in Grafana.